Bachman–Turner Overdrive (1984 album)

-Bachman–Turner Overdrive is the ninth studio and final album by Canadian rock band Bachman–Turner Overdrive, released in 1984.
+Bachman–Turner Overdrive is the ninth studio album and second eponymous album by Canadian rock band Bachman–Turner Overdrive, released in 1984.
 It is the last BTO studio album of original material to date and the only one without Robbie Bachman on drums.
 He disputed some of the agreements for the recording and reunion, including the choice of Tim Bachman instead of Blair Thornton, and declined to join.
 Garry Peterson, who was Randy Bachman's bandmate in The Guess Who, plays drums on the album.
 The album was originally released on Compleat Records, but it is currently in print under the Sun Record label.
 The leadoff song, "For the Weekend", was released as a single and also included an accompanying music video.
 Reaching #83 in the Billboard Hot 100, "For the Weekend" was the last BTO single to chart by any formation of the band.